metagenomics/metagenomics-tk/docs/pipeline_configuration.md

   * `prefix` is the path to the actual SRA datasets.

   * `watch` if true, the file specified with the `path` attribute is watched and every time a new SRA run id is appended, the pipeline is triggered.
 The pipeline will never finish in this mode.
+Please note that watch currently only works if only one input type is specified (e.g "ont" or "paired" ...)

-#### NCBI SRA
+### NCBI SRA

 With the following mode SRA datasets can directly be fetched from SRA.